 The target mechanism in Alzstatin is confirmed by previously reported study results, which we believe validate the amyloid hypothesis and thus Alzstatin's focus.
-The goal is to develop a tablet preparation that will be easily administered within the healthcare system.
+The goal is to develop a tablet preparation for oral use that will be easily administered within the healthcare system.

 The leading drug candidate within Alzstatin, ACD679, is in preclinical phase and alongside this work, the development of an additional drug candidate (ACD680) is in progress to ensure that the company has the best compound for clinical studies.
+New positive preclinical Alzstatin data from a newly developed series of molecules, which are expected to be advantageous from a patent perspective, indicate reductions in toxic A β by more than 50%.

-Diagnostics and biomarkers within the field of Alzheimer's is an active field of research, where key advances made in recent years have been of great importance for diagnostics, as well as for evaluating new drug candidates.
+Diagnostics and biomarkers within Alzheimer's are important focus areas, where key advances made in recent years have been of great importance for diagnostics, as well as for evaluating new drug candidates.

-Professor Henrik Zetterberg, University of Gothenburg; University College of London
+rofessor Henrik Zetterberg, University of Gothenburg; University College of London

-NeuroRestore® - is developing a new generation of symptomatic drugs for the treatment of cognitive disorders, such as Alzheimer's disease.
+NeuroRestore® - the platform is developing a new generation of symptomatic drugs for the treatment of cognitive disorders, such as Alzheimer's disease.

-Alzstatin® - is developing innovative disease-modifying and preventive drugs for Alzheimer's disease.
+Alzstatin[®] - the platform is developing innovative disease-modifying and preventive drugs for Alzheimer's disease.